2016 USA, Cannonball Century Race - Adventures on a time machine

 - If it has two wheels I can ride it.

 - Back in the 1970’s, as a very young teenager I started to „borrow“ the moped of my dad to ride it in the countryside of Bavaria and I ride two-wheelers ever since.
-In 1980 I bought my first Harley and in 1985 my first old Harley, a 1946 Big Twin Flathead in Guatemala, Central America.
+In 1980 I bought my first Harley and in 1985 my first classic Harley, a 1946 Big Twin Flathead, found in Guatemala, Central America.

 - From that time on I was bitten by the vintage and classic motorcycle bug and I always owned and rode old iron from Milwaukee.
 Luckily I was able to combine my passion with my job when I joined the team of W&W Cycles in 89, a company which always had a focus on old Harleys.
 Together with colleagues I had the opportunity to ride large stretches of the Panamericana on old Harleys during journeys which W&W undertakes every 4 or 5 years.
 Those trips took me from the Northwest territories in Canada to Fireland in South America.